Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

         	1. Updated the readme for clarity on how to contact us/change Clara's kit, along with some other minor edits.

-(For reference, the only current difference between this version and 3.12 is those changelog differences and the removal of the single interjection that was somehow breaking EET compatiblity.)
+(For reference, the only current difference between the EET version on the forums and this version is the removal of the single interjection that was somehow breaking EET compatiblity.)

 --------------------------------------------------------------------------------------------------------------------------------------------------------